Recreation therapists use personalized, planned and purposeful recreation and leisure activities as interventions to:

 - Conduct client assessments

-- Collaborate with other disciplines
+- Collaborate with other disciplines to ensure integrated and coordinated services

-- Demonstrate inclusion and respect diversity
+- Demonstrate inclusion; treat all clients with equity and respect

 Recreation therapists work with children, youth, adults and older adults in a variety of settings including: